mhtvsSFrpHdE/NAT-emulator-for-IPv6/README.md

 if you only have remote desktop session to the computer.
 Skip restore default if you can't enable Remote Desktop again.**

+If you use Remote Desktop, edit rules under "Remote Desktop" group,
+limit access range to Private address like VPN address.
+See `Access control` in FAQ for more information.
+You may connect remote desktop via VPN, instead of expose 3389 on IPv6 address.

 Change your network profile to "Public".
 You can't have two profiles for different address.
 In this case, treat your IPv6 network adapter as Public network,